-Downsizing is both freeing and stressful.
+Downsizing can be both freeing and stressful.
 It's never easy to pare down a lifetime of memories, and most of us tend to associate our belongings with events and the people we love.

-You can simply thumb through magazines and books, or peruse the beautiful images of Houzz.com.
+You can thumb through magazines and books, or peruse the beautiful images of Houzz.com.
 Pay attention to how little clutter you see.
 Pay attention to the positive feelings you have about those simplified rooms.

-Hot Tip: Tape a photo of a beautiful, simplified room into each room of your home; they can inspire you during your purge.
+Hot Tip: Tape a photo of a beautiful, simplified room into each room of your home.
+They can inspire you during your purge.

 Think, too, about how many things you own that you haven't actually used, touched or even seen in over a year.
 Focus on the joy you will feel by donating, selling or giving those items away.
 No matter which option you choose, you win.

 Ask family members and close friends if they would be interested in any of your belongings before you start to sort.
 Ask them to list what type of items they might be interested in, or to make any specific requests (in case someone loves a particular painting, memento or piece of furniture).
-If you don't get a reply — especially from those under the age of about 30 — make a mental note to save a few things for them ANYWAY.
+If you don't get a reply — especially from those under the age of about 30 — make a mental note to save a few things for them anyway.
 They might be too young to know the value of sentiment.

-These are your gift tubs; we recommend rubber tubs with lids that seal tight.
-Think of them like a lovely gift, because they are.
+These are your gift tubs, and we recommend rubber tubs with lids that seal tight.
+Think of them as a lovely gift, because they are.
 With each piece of jewelry, photo, letter, memento, homemade quilt or old letter jacket, you are filling this box with treasures that are sure to elicit a smile.

 It also helps to have a floorplan of your new home, with the dimensions on it.
 Measure your favorite furnishings and figure out which pieces will comfortably fit into new spaces, and which should find a new home.
 There's fun in acquiring a few pieces for a smaller home, and selling, auctioning or consigning older furnishings and collectibles might well cover those expenses.

-There are a few mistakes you can make.
+If you aren’t familiar with how to downsize there are a few mistakes you can make.
 One is getting rid of your children's items without telling them.
 Give adult children a deadline by which to claim their left-behind items.
 Send them pics from your phone if they're far away.
 Offer to ship them a box but don't consider moving their items to your smaller home.
 The time has come.
 You are no longer obligated to store their old school yearbooks or letter jackets, cheerleading uniforms or trophies.

 If you're downsizing after a tragedy, don't go overboard.
-You might consider putting some things in storage for a year, or having a friend help you decide what to keep.
+You might consider putting some things in storage for a year or having a friend help you decide what to keep.
 Emotions run high after unexpected events, and if you're depressed, you may get rid of things you'll want later.
 Don't, however, use this as an excuse to keep everything.

 The last warning: Don't be sloppy when it comes to collectibles.
-Set them aside until you can get them evaluated by an expert, or at least a friend or relative with a computer.
-These might include baseball cards, signed memorabilia, vintage toys or artisan crafted pieces.
+Set them aside until you can get them evaluated by an expert or at least a friend or relative with a computer.
+These might include baseball cards, signed memorabilia, vintage toys or artisan-crafted pieces.

-Here's a quick list to help you pare down some things of which we all accumulate extras. these are items you likely only need one of
+Here's a quick list to help you pare down some things of which we all accumulate extras.
+These are items you likely only need one of:

 Hot Tip: Remember that donations will be a tax write-off.
 Always get a receipt.